afrianluthfan/VexO-Web/README.md

 - **📰 News Verification** - Verify authenticity of news images
 - **🔍 Research Applications** - Academic studies on AI-generated content

-## 🤝 **Contributing**

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

 ## 📄 **License**

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.